 Research

-High Throughput Design of Biomaterials for RNA Delivery
+AI-Guided High Throughput Design of RNA Delivery Systems

 The clustered regularly interspaced short palindromic repeat (CRISPR)/CRISPR-associated protein (Cas) system has revolutionized biomedical research and facilitated the development of new therapies based on genome editing.
 A major roadblock to achieving the therapeutic potential of the CRISPR/Cas system is the lack of a safe and effective in vivo delivery method.
 Adeno-associated virus (AAV)-assisted delivery of the CRISPR/Cas9 system has shown gene targeting efficacy in vivo, however, the long persistence and immunogenicity of AAV in the host prevent the wide therapeutic application of AAV-based CRISPR/ Cas9 delivery.
 Leveraging the design of RNA structures and nanoparticles, Li lab develops fully non-viral Cas9 genome editing systems allowing efficient gene correction in specific tissues with minimized side effects.